Table of Contents

 - If the office address of the LLP is to be changed, then Form 15 must be filed

-How to form an LLP
+How to form a Limited Liability Proprietorship

 As mentioned earlier, forming an LLP is easy and quick.
 Before you get started, obtain a DSC or Digital Signature Certificate as the following steps will require it.
 File for one if you don’t already have one.
 Further, here are the steps involved in forming an LLP.
 You can visit mca.gov.in and follow the steps listed below: